JakobTheDev/awesome-devsecops/readme.md

 ### Articles

 - [Our Approach to Employee Security Training](https://www.pagerduty.com/blog/security-training-at-pagerduty/) - _Pager Duty_ - Guidelines to running security training within an organisation.

+### Books

+- [Alice and Bob Learn Application Security](https://www.wiley.com/en-gb/Alice+and+Bob+Learn+Application+Security-p-9781119687405) - _Tanya Janca_ - An accessible and thorough resource for anyone seeking to incorporate, from the beginning of the System Development Life Cycle, best security practices in software development.

 ### Communities